Ukrainians make gains in east, hold on at Mariupol mill

 Ukraine said Tuesday that Russian forces fired seven missiles at Odesa a day earlier, hitting a shopping center and a warehouse in the country’s largest port.
 One person was killed and five wounded, the military said.

-Even if Russia falls short of severing Ukraine from the coast — and it appears to lack the forces to do so — continuing missile strikes on Odesa reflect the city’s strategic importance.
-The Russian military has repeatedly targeted its airport and claimed it destroyed several batches of Western weapons.
+Even if Russia fails to sever Ukraine from its coast — and it appears to lack the forces to do so — continuing missile strikes on Odesa reflect its strategic importance.
+The Russian military has repeatedly targeted its airport, claiming it destroyed several batches of Western weapons.

-Odesa is also a major gateway for grain shipments, and its blockade by Russia already threatens global food supplies.
-Beyond that, the city is a cultural jewel, dear to Ukrainians and Russians alike, and targeting it carries symbolic significance.
+Odesa is also a major gateway for grain shipments, and the Russian blockade threatens global food supplies.
+It’s also a cultural jewel, dear to Ukrainians and Russians alike.
+Targeting it carries symbolic significance.

-With Russian forces struggling to gain ground in the Donbas, military analysts suggest that hitting Odesa might serve to stoke concern about southwestern Ukraine, thus forcing Kyiv to put more forces there.
-That would pull Ukrainian units away from the eastern front as Ukraine’s military stages counteroffensives near the northeastern city of Kharkiv in an attempt to push the Russians back across the border there.
+Hitting Odesa might oblige Kyiv to shift forces to the southwest, drawing them away from the eastern front in the Donbas, where Ukrainian forces are fighting near Kharkiv to push the Russians back across the border.

-Meanwhile, Kharkiv and the surrounding area have been under sustained Russian attack since the early in the war.
+On Tuesday, the Ukrainian military’s general staff said its forces drove the Russians out of four villages to the northeast of Kharkiv.
+The city and its surroundings have been under sustained Russian attack since the early in the war.
 In recent weeks, grisly pictures testified to the horrors of those battles, with charred and mangled bodies strewn in one street.

 Russian aircraft twice launched unguided missiles Tuesday at the Sumy area northeast of Kharkiv, according to the Ukrainian border guard service.
 The region’s governor said the missiles hit several residential buildings, but no one was killed.
-The Chernihiv region, along the Ukrainian border with Belarus, was hit by mortars fired from Russian territory.
-There was no word on casualties there.
+Russian mortars hit the Chernihiv region, along the Ukrainian border with Belarus, but there was no word on casualties.

-Zelenskyy said Tuesday that the military was gradually pushing Russian troops away from Kharkiv.
-The Ukrainian military’s general staff said its forces drove the Russians out of four villages to the northeast of Kharkiv as it tries to push them back toward the Russian border.
+Zelenskyy used his nightly address to pay tribute to Leonid Kravchuk, the first president of an independent Ukraine, who died Tuesday at 88.

-Zelenskyy also used his nightly address to pay tribute to Leonid Kravchuk, the first president of an independent Ukraine, who died Tuesday at 88.
-Zelenskyy said Kravchuk showed courage and knew how to get the country to listen to him.
+Kravchuk showed courage and knew how to get the country to listen to him, he said.

 That was particularly important in “crisis moments, when the future of the whole country may depend on the courage of one man,” said Zelenskyy, whose own communication skills and decision to remain in Kyiv when it came under Russian attack helped make him a strong wartime leader.